viadee/bpmn.ai/bpmnai-core/AWS_CLUSTER_HOWTO.md

 # How to run a Spark cluster on AWS
-This document describes how to use Flintrock to run the Spark Importer in an AWS cluster and get the resuts.
+This document describes how to use Flintrock to run bpmn.ai in an AWS cluster and get the resuts.
 Flintrock is a tool for managing Spark and Hadoop clusters in Amazons AWS.
 It can be found under
 [Github](https://github.com/nchammas/flintrock).

 ## Configure Flintrock